 ANMF Information/Fact Sheets

-- Aged Care Support Information Sheet (Updated 9 June) Direct support measures announced by Federal Government for aged care providers including key points for aged care workers and a summary of information from the Federal Government.
+- Aged Care Support Information Sheet (Updated 1 September) Direct support measures announced by Federal Government for aged care providers including key points for aged care workers and a summary of information from the Federal Government.
+The 25 August update includes details of the Australian Government scaling up aged care support programs in Victoria and across Australia with an additional $171.5 million to boost a new COVID-19 response plan agreed by all states and territories.

 Surge Workforce Fact Sheets